 Tiny houses are generally much cheaper than traditional homes.
 Their costs depend on whether you build a tiny home yourself, hire a builder to do it for you, or buy a used home, among other factors.

 The tiny house costs vary wildly, depending mainly on whether you will do it yourself, hire a professional builder, or buy a used home.
-On average, the cost for a build-to-suit home is around $60,000, for a DIY build, it's about $23,000.
+On average, the cost for a build-to-suit home is around $60,000, and for a DIY build it's about $23,000.

 On the lower end for costs, you can purchase a bare-bones DIY kit home for under $10,000, with the average cost being about $23,000.
 On the higher end, you can spend $45,000 to $180,000 if you hire a builder for a custom tiny home.

 The costs for a used tiny house are generally somewhere in between, varying widely, depending on the size, features, and age of the home, among other factors.

 Building your own tiny house is not for the faint of heart, and not everyone is able-bodied or has the time.
 Hiring a builder can solve those problems.
 A professional builder can usually complete a home sooner than a DIYer, and they have a better chance of getting it right.
 They can also help navigate the permitting process, which can be confusing for non-professionals.
 However, you pay significantly more when you hire a builder.
 You're not just paying for materials, you're paying for their expertise, too.

 Some builders even offer tiny home financing, which can be useful for people who need financial assistance, because tiny homes generally don't qualify for mortgages.